netbek/chrys/README.md

 # chrys

-A collection of palettes for color mapping.
+A collection of Sass color palettes for mapping and visualisation.

 ## Demo